Back to all guides

 Insert catches The insert is too wide, the adhesive line is too thick, or the front corners are square.
 Trim 1 to 2 mm, bevel the leading corners, or move the opening to the top.

 Pocket bulges There are too many inserts or the front decoration is too raised.
-Keep one main card, one slim strip, and remove thick front objects.
+Keep one main card, one slim strip, and remove thick front objects before adding any hinge or closure.

 Opening is invisible The reader cannot tell where to pull.
 Add one notch, one small tab, or let the main insert peek out by 5 to 8 mm.

 Contents slide out The opening is too loose or facing the wrong direction.
-Make the insert slightly wider, use a top opening, or add a tiny stop strip inside the open edge: a 3 mm strip of thin paper attached only at the bottom corner so it slows the insert without blocking the opening.
+Use a top opening, let the insert sit deeper, or add a tiny stop strip inside the open edge: a 3 mm strip of thin paper attached only at the bottom corner so it slows the insert without blocking the opening.

 Hinge tears The postcard is too heavy for the hinge or the hinge is too narrow.
 Use a wider paper hinge and reduce the insert stack before reattaching.